jasonotu/MAVIDS/README.md

 This project was developed by: [@jasonotu](https://github.com/jasonotu), [@ThaniSangarapillai](https://github.com/ThaniSangarapillai), [@OmarMinawi3](https://github.com/OmarMinawi3)

 The [PX4 Autopilot](https://px4.io/) was used for testing along with a number of tools from the PX4 project such as Gazebo plugins and ULog scripts.

-The intrusion detection method is based on the following paper:

-> Whelan, J., Sangarapillai, T., Minawi, O., Almehmadi, A., & El-Khatib, K. (2020, November).
-Novelty-based Intrusion Detection of Sensor Attacks on Unmanned Aerial Vehicles.
-In Proceedings of the 16th ACM Symposium on QoS and Security for Wireless and Mobile Networks (pp. 23-28).